TheMediocritist/beepy-fun/README.md

 # Install tui-journal
 cargo install tui-journal
 ```
 Note: Building tui-journal is slow.
+I'm not kidding; maybe a couple of hours on a Pi Zero.